 EQUITY

 STUDENT FUNDING For district charters, funds pass through the district.
 For open-enrollment charters, funds pass through the state.
 Charter schools receive state funds based on average daily attendance, but only certain types of categorical funding.
 Open-enrollment charters do not receive local funds.
 As of 2011, state-authorized charter schools can apply to have their bonds guaranteed by the Permanent School Fund.
-"A charter holder is entitled to receive for the open-enrollment charter school funding under Chapter 42 equal to the greater of: (1) the percentage specified by Section 42.2516 (i) multiplied by the amount of funding per student in weighted average daily attendance, excluding enrichment funding under Sections 42.302 (a-1) (2) and (3), as they existed on January 1, 2009, that would have been received for the school during the 2009-2010 school year under Chapter 42 as it existed on January 1, 2009, and an additional amount of the percentage specified by Section 42.2516 (i) multiplied by \$120 for each student in weighted average daily attendance; or (2) the amount of funding per student in weighted average daily attendance, excluding enrichment funding under Section 42.302 (a), to which the charter holder would be entitled for the school under Chapter 42 if the school were a school district without a tier one local share for purposes of Section 42.253 and without any local revenue for purposes of Section 42.2516. " [Tex.
+"A charter holder is entitled to receive for the open-enrollment charter school funding under Chapter 42 equal to the greater of: (1) the percentage specified by Section 42.2516 (i) multiplied by the amount of funding per student in weighted average daily attendance, excluding enrichment funding under Sections 42.302 (a-1) (2) and (3), as they existed on January 1, 2009, that would have been received for the school during the 2009-2010 school year under Chapter 42 as it existed on January 1, 2009, and an additional amount of the percentage specified by Section 42.2516 (i) multiplied by \$120 for each student in weighted average daily attendance; or (2) the amount of funding per student in weighted average daily attendance; or (2) the amount of funding per student in weighted average daily attendance; or (2) the amount of funding per student in weighted average daily attendance; or (2) the amount of funding per student in weighted average daily attendance; or (2) the amount of funding per student in weighted average daily attendance; or (2) the amount of funding per student in weighted average daily attendance; or (2) the amount of funding per student in weighted average daily attendance; or (2) the amount of funding per student in weighted average daily attendance; or (2) the amount of funding per student in weighted average daily attendance; or (2) the amount of funding per student in weighted average daily attendance; or (2) the amount of purposes of Section 42.302 (a), to which the charter holder would be entitled for the school under Chapter 42 if the school were a school district without a tier one local share f

+42.2516" [Tex.
 Educ.
 Code § 12.106]

 FACILITIES FUNDS No Additional Funds.